-In this blog post, I’ll explain why product managers need to solve user problems in a way that offers a great experience and makes them feel as though they’re understood.
+In this guest post, experience Product Manager, Andreea Ion explains why product managers need to solve user problems in a way that offers a great experience and makes them feel as though they’re understood.

 At the start of my career as a product manager, I came across a quote from Daniel Pink that has stuck with me over the years: